jernejp21/VoiceNavi/Readme.md

 ALARM LED blinking <br> (500 ms interval) | Empty flash error | No data in flash.
 Copy data from USB to internal flash.

 ## Notes
+Above described procedures apply to normal operation mode.
+If JP1 jumper is soldered, device is in debug mode.
+Device mode allows user to switch between board types using DIP switch.

-*1 - On test hardware use DIP switch 6 and 7.
-MS2 is 7, MS1 is 6
+*1 - In debug mode use DIP switch 7 and 8.
+MS1 is 7, MS2 is 8

-*2 - On test hardware use SW2.
-For program enable, set SW2 to Voice position.
+*2 - In debug mode use DIP switch 6.